 At the same time, it is with some sadness that I drive around town, especially on Mulholland Street, and find shuttered shops and unfinished buildings.
 I am impressed by the toll tourism takes on a small community that chooses it as a primary economic drive.
 Or, in the case of Nauvoo, sometimes has tourism chosen for it by others.
 It makes me wonder how I would feel if my hometown were suddenly transformed by descendants of a group that lived there more than a century earlier.

-Explain the role of nostalgia upon the events described in the book.
+Explain the role of nostalgia upon the events described in Return to the City of Joseph: Modern Mormonism’s Contest for the Soul of Nauvoo.

 Nostalgia plays several interesting roles in this book.
 First, there is the nostalgia among members of the Church of Jesus Christ of Latter-day Saints for Nauvoo, one of the most important sites in its history.
 There is a desire to walk where Saints and prophets walked, to venerate at the tomb of their Prophet and Patriarch, Joseph and Hyrum Smith.